lmcai/PhyloHerb/README.md

 get_organelle_from_reads.py -1 <forward.fq> -2 <reverse.fq> -o <mito_output> -R 50 -k 21,45,65,85,105 -P 1000000 -F embplant_mt
 ```

-If you want to use your own reference sequences for assembly, you can provide the seed fasta file by adding `-s <reference.fas>`.
+If you want to use your own reference sequences for assembly, you can provide the seed fasta file by adding `-ref <reference.fas>`.

 #### 3).
 Large dataset and batch submission to cluster